seasidesparrow/acutter/README.md

 To enable it, you might need to go [into your dashboard][rtd-dashboard] and import the project from Github.
 Everything else should work out of the box.

-### Dependencies update

-The project dependencies are kept up to date with [Renovate] which requires [the Github app][renovate-gh-app] to be installed.

-The main advantage of Renovate over Dependabot is the auto-merge option, which is configured to automatically merge minor/patch updates with all the CI checks passing.
-It supports a variety of package managers, including Poetry, GitHub actions and pre-commit hooks which are used by default.